Marilyn Oram HS

 I studied art at GCE A Level, and for a further year as part of a BEd degree course.
 After that year I decided teaching wasn’t for me, and opted instead for a career in librarianship.
 Although I continued to draw and paint occasionally, almost all my spare time became dedicated to voluntary animal rescue work.

-However, everything changed about four years ago.
+However, everything changed when I reached my sixties.
 I have had Multiple Sclerosis (MS) since the age of twenty-three, and after more than forty years of being fairly manageable it began to accelerate, and I was becoming increasingly disabled, and unable to do so many things.
 I had always been fascinated by small scale artwork, and decided to join the Hilliard Society because I needed a new purpose, a challenge, something to aim for.
 The Society has given me that, and I am incredibly grateful.

 2" x 2"